telerik/kendo-ui-core/docs/api/javascript/pdf.md

 Defines a map with locations for TrueType Font (.ttf) files.
 It is safe to call this method multiple times.

 The [exportPDF](/api/javascript/drawing#methods-drawDOM) method will use the font files when embedding them in a PDF document.
 Since Kendo UI 2014 Q3 SP1, the Kendo UI PDF generator is able to dig [CSS `@font-face` declarations](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face) directly from the stylesheets.
 "Manually" calling the `pdf.defineFont()`method is no longer necessary.
-For more information how to embed fonts using CSS at-rules - check `this`({% slug drawingofhtmlelements_drawingapi %}#configuration-Custom) section.
+For more information how to embed fonts using CSS at-rules - check [this]({% slug drawingofhtmlelements_drawingapi %}#configuration-Custom) section.
 This will work only if the style sheet and fonts are loaded from the same domain.

 > Fonts must be loaded from the same origin or [CORS-enabled](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_enabled_image).